AmazingThew/KnobSock/readme.md

 #WHAT
 This is a tool to enable MIDI controllers, specifically those with knobs, to be used in interactive software projects.
-It is designed to be dropped into existing codebases with the minimum possible changes to project configuration.
+It is designed to be dropped into existing codebases with the least possible changes to project configuration.

 #USE CASE
 Interactive software and shader/tech-art work in particular requires a lot of fiddly subjective variable tweaking.